vikas-sumfactor/css-learning/README.md

     hidden - Defines a hidden border

     The border-style property can have from one to four values (for the top border, right border, bottom border, and the left border).

+   # Text Alignment
+      The text-align property is used to set the horizontal alignment of a text.

+      A text can be left or right aligned, centered, or justified.

+    #  The CSS Text Alignment/Direction Properties

+       Property	                    Description
+       direction	                   Specifies the text direction/writing direction
+      text-align	                   Specifies the horizontal alignment of text text-align-last	               Specifies how to align the last line of a text unicode-bidi	                   Used together with the direction property to set or return whether the text should be overridden to support multiple languages in the same document vertical-align	                  Sets the vertical alignment of an element